 Addressing Movement and Settling in Timber Frame Structures

 Movement joints are important in accommodating shrinkage, thermal, and moisture movement in timber frame structures.
-Typically, these structures utilize a stainless steel channel tie system for lateral restraint, allowing for both horizontal and vertical movement.
+Typically, these structures utilise a stainless steel channel tie system for lateral restraint, allowing for both horizontal and vertical movement.

 Managing Settling Over Time